consp1racy/material-navigation-drawer/README.md

 `BaseNavigationItemDescriptor` allows you to use all the good stuff described above.
 Your custom layout is required to have a `@id/icon` image view and a `@id/text` text view.
 It's intended for cases where you need a custom view on the right side of the item.

+**How do I employ partially visible collapsed navigation (like Gmail on tablets)?**

+ Please see the example project, mainly `res/layout-sw600dp/activity_main.xml` and `MainActivity.java`.
+ Only descriptors which implement `GraphicNavigationItemDescriptor` will be painted (both base and simple descriptors comply).

 Changelog
 ---------

+**0.5.0**
+- *NEW!* Introduced collapsed version of navigation list
+- *NEW!* Included Chiu-Ki Chan's [`CrossFadeSlidingPaneLayout`](https://github.com/chiuki/sliding-pane-layout) for convenience

 **0.4.3**
 - *NEW!* Introduced custom view types support